Grace (company): History

+The W.R.
+Grace Building in New York City, where the company had its headquarters before relocating (1972-1991).

-In 1945, the founder's grandson, J. Peter Grace, became president.
-Under his leadership, the company owned the country's largest oil-drilling fleet, ran the world's largest cattle ranch and the world's largest cocoa bean company, sugar plantations in Peru, cotton mills in Chile, silver, clay, phosphate, tin mines and processed rare earths for the US nuclear arms program.
+In 1945, the founder's grandson and Joseph Peter Grace's son, J. Peter Grace, became president.
+Under his leadership, the company owned the country's largest oil-drilling fleet as of 1990-1993, managed its subsidiary Grace Cocoa, which was one of the world's leading suppliers of cocoa bean and chocolate ingredients as of 1992, as well as sugar plantations in Peru, cotton mills in Chile, silver, clay, phosphate, and tin mines.
+Through its Davison Chemical Division, the company had processed various nuclear materials under a contract from the United States Atomic Energy Commission (AEC).
+(Note: Davison processed unirradiated uranium scrap for enriched uranium for the AEC for the development of nuclear weapons as well as processed thorium for civilian and U.S. Navy nuclear reactors.)

+New companies such as Grace Petroleum, Grace Drilling, and Grace Healthcare were created under the umbrella of the Grace Corporation.
 Grace owned a food group that operated 900 chain restaurant locations, and a retail division with chains for sporting goods, home improvement, jewelry, aftermarket automotive parts and leather goods.
 The company operated fertilizer companies, confectioners and beverage companies, including Miller Brewing.
 Grace pioneered genetic engineering at its Agricetus division in Wisconsin, and human gene therapy at its Aurigent Pharmaceuticals group.
 The company constructed a 160-acre research complex, the Washington Research Center, in Columbia, Maryland.
 It also commissioned the New York City skyscraper, the W. R. Grace Building, as its world headquarters, in midtown Manhattan, where it directed worldwide operations, including Grace Container Products.

+1950s

 In 1953, the company became a public company via an initial public offering on the New York Stock Exchange.
 In 1954, the company acquired Davison Chemical Company and Dewey & Almy Chemical Company, entering the specialty chemicals and specialty materials industries and establishing the basis for the current product lines.
+In 1955, the company elected a chairman of the company who was not a member of the Grace family, which was a first in the 101-year history of company.
+The company appointed Charles E. Wilson, who was the former CEO of General Electric.
+His predecessor for his position was William Grace Holloway.

+1960s

+In November 30, 1960, Grace announced a multi-million dollar expansion of its polymer chemicals division.
+In December 1969, Grace sold Grace Shipping Company to Prudential Lines for $445 million.